aerogear/graphback/docs/config.md

     "delete": false,
     "subCreate": false,
     "subUpdate": false,
-    "subDelete": false
+    "subDelete": false,
+    "disableGen": false,
   }
 }
 ```
 Changing these flags and performing `generate`, regenerates your `schema` and `resolvers` with provided config.
 > **Note**: For subscriptions, the user needs to change the value of the respective operations to `true`.
 For example, changing
 `subDelete` to `true` won't work unless, `delete` is `true`.

 ## Directives
 Changing the generator config applies the config to all the types in your schema.
 Graphback allows you to change these for any single type using directives.
 All the config flags are available as directives
 - `@create`
 - `@update`
 - `@delete`
 - `@find`
 - `@findAll`
 - `@subCreate`
 - `@subUpdate`
+- `@subDelete`
-- `@subDelete`.
+- `@disableGen`.

 User can use these directives to have more control on individual elements.
 For example,
 ```
 type Note @delete {
   ...